tantikristanti/grobid-medical-report/doc/training/full-medical-text.md

     * `<note type="note">` for other type of notes
 * `<other>` for unknown (yet) part

+> Notes:
+- The mark-up follows approximately the [TEI](http://www.tei-c.org) format.
-> Note: It is recommended to study first the existing training documents for the __full-medical-text__ model (`grobid/grobid-trainer/resources/dataset/full-medical-text`) to see some examples of how these elements should be used.
+- It is therefore recommended to see some examples of how these elements should be used for the __full-medical-text__ model in `grobid/grobid-trainer/resources/dataset/full-medical-text/corpus/tei/` or `grobid/grobid-trainer/resources/dataset/full-medical-text/evaluation/tei`.

-The following sections will give examples for each of the objects above and how they should be marked up.
-Note that the mark-up follows nearly overall the [TEI](http://www.tei-c.org).

 ## Analysis